 Non-arm’s length income (NALI) is never exempt from tax, regardless of whether it is in accumulation phase or pension phase.
 Such income is taxed at 47% rather than the usual 15% tax normally associated with super fund earnings.
 NALI is taxed at 47% in accumulation phase or in pension phase.
 For more information on NALI, see SuperGuide article SMSF investment: Can I invest my super money in my own company

 Note: In 2014, the ATO released two Interpretative Determinations (ATO ID 2014/39 and ATO ID 2014/40) which outlined when non-commercial limited recourse borrowing arrangements involving related parties may be subject to the non-arm’s length income rules.
 If an LRBA is non-commercial and considered NALI, the ATO warns that NALI would apply to dividends, interest and any capital gains on disposal of the asset acquired through the LRBA.
-For more information on SMSF borrowing and property see SuperGuide article SMSF borrowing: Investing in property (what’s OK and NOT OK).
+For more information on SMSF borrowing and property see SuperGuide article What are the SMSF borrowing rules?.

 14. Dividend stripping arrangements threaten tax-exempt income

 According to the ATO, dividend stripping arrangements create tax-free income, and affect a super fund’s ability to report exempt current pension income (ECPI) when the fund is in pension, and the availability of concessional tax treatment when a fund is in accumulation phase.